Prostin VR Pediatric®

-Apnea is experienced by about 10 to 12% of neonates with congenital heart defects treated with PROSTIN VR PEDIATRIC (alprostadil) Sterile Solution.
+Apnea is experienced by about 10 to 12% of neonates with congenital heart defects treated with PROSTIN VR PEDIATRIC Sterile Solution.
 Apnea is most often seen in neonates weighing less than 2 kg at birth and usually appears during the first hour of drug infusion.
-Therefore, respiratory status should be monitored throughout treatment, and PROSTIN VR PEDIATRIC (alprostadil) should be used where ventilatory assistance is immediately available.
+Therefore, respiratory status should be monitored throughout treatment, and PROSTIN VR PEDIATRIC should be used where ventilatory assistance is immediately available.

-The chemical name for alprostadil is (11α,13E,15S)-11,15 dihydroxy-9- oxoprost-13-en-1-oic acid, and the molecular weight is 354.49.
+The chemical name for alprostadil is (11α,13E,15S)-11,15 dihydroxy-9-oxo-prost-13-en-1-oic acid, and the molecular weight is 354.49.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using alprostadil and call your doctor at once if you have any of these serious side effects:
+Stop using alprostadil and call your doctor at once if you have a serious side effect such as:

 - feeling light-headed, fainting;